polterguy/lizzie/docs/introduction.md

 is called _"boolean conditional shortcut"_, which implies that both the OR and the AND operator does not need to check its arguments, if the first argument returns true for `any`, or the first argument returns null for `all`.
-This is because when we test for any, and the first argument yields true, we don't need to check anymore arguments to know that our function will evaluate to true.
+This is because when we test for `any`, and the first argument yields true, we don't need to check anymore arguments to `any` to know that our function will evaluate to true.
-While for `all`, if the first argument yields null, we know that `any` as a whole will not yield true.
+While for `all`, if the first argument yields null, we know that `all` as a whole will not yield true.
 This implies that for expensive functions, that have a significant cost to evaluate, we can use the `@` symbol to avoid evaluating the condition, before we know for a fact that we need to.
 And since the value